Turkey’s president says country will defy economic threats

 The lira’s value dropped 38 percent against the dollar since the beginning of the year and sunk as low as 7.24 this week.

-On Friday, ratings agencies Standard & Poor and Moody’s downgraded Turkey’s credit rating further to “junk” status.
+On Friday, ratings agencies Standard & Poor and Moody’s downgraded Turkey’s credit rating further to “junk” status, pointing to currency volatility and concerns over central bank independence.

+Some Erdogan supporters at his ruling party’s congress to elect a new executive branch wore shirts with the lira sign.